sclaussen/fourfours/README.md

 ## Algorithm

-This algorithm generates permutations of the four fours expressions and then evaluates the expressions.
-If the evaluation of an expression results in an integer between 0 and 1000 inclusively then a solution is found (all other solutions are ignored).
+This algorithm generates permutations of the four fours expressions and then evaluates each expression searching for solutions between 0 and 1000.

 The [generation algorithm](./fourfours.js) works like this:
 - **Stage 1**: Numeric permutations are generated (eg 4 4 4 4) ([source code](./numeric.js))